microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplication.md

 ## DESCRIPTION

 The `Get-EntraBetaApplication` cmdlet gets a Microsoft Entra ID application.
+Specify the `ObjectId` parameter to get a specific application.

 ## EXAMPLES